jbr36/EAM7Routine/README.md

 The input is an xyz structure of a Nickel(100) surface and a Hydrogen atom.
 The output is the potential energy of the input structure and its analytical gradients.

-Examples and tests will be published when the corresponding journal publication is online.
+Examples and tests will be published with the corresponding journal publication.

 ## Installation